xcsf-dev/xcsf/README.md

 An updated GNUPlot of the current system error can be enabled by compiling with GNUPLOT=1 (on GNU/Linux gnuplot-x11 must be installed.)

-The matching function (where most processing occurs) can be parallelised using OpenMP by compiling with PARALLEL=1.
+The matching and set prediction functions (where most processing occurs) can be parallelised using OpenMP by compiling with PARALLEL=1.

 --------------
 Example usage: